jjoony93/jeonssa-HCI/DP2 Ideation/report.md

 * Occupation: Restaurant Owner
 * Status: Married
 * Location: Gangnam, Korea
-* beliefs: Providing good foods to customers is the only way to succeed.
+* Beliefs: Providing the best food and service to customers is the only way to succeed (as a restaurant owner).
-* motivation: Achievement, complement, incentive
-* preference: He prefers being busy than free
+* Motivation: Providing his customers good food and service
+* Goals: Wants to continually expand business, end goal of eventually becoming a franchised restauranteur

 ### Nubjjugi’s story:
-	* Nubjjugi is a 42 years old restaurant owner
+	* Nubjjugi is a 42 year-old restaurant owner
-	* His restaurant is in busy area of Gangnam, usually always full during busy hours
+	* His restaurant is in the busy area of Gangnam, usually always full during peak hours (lunch and dinner)
-	* Many customers have to wait for his restaurant.
+	* Many customers have to wait to dine at his restaurant.
 	* His restaurant has limited space available in dining area
-	* Loses lots of potential business to waiting customers
+	* Loses lots of potential business because one of two customers get tired of waiting, and leave
+	* Feels bad not being able to provide optimal service
-	* He wants to minimize the number of waiting customers, so that he can reduce the lose of potential business
+	* He wants to minimize the number of waiting customers, so that he can reduce the loss of potential business, and have the opportunity to service them well

 ### Nubjjugi’s Goals:
 	1) Reduce customers’ waiting time
 	2) Serve as many customers as possible
+	3) Be able to provide all his customers with the best service

-## How Might We (HMW) Questions
+## How Might We...
-	1. encourage customers to eat faster?
+	1. ...encourage customers to eat faster?
-	2. make use of all available table (space)?
+	2. ...make use of all available table (space)?
-	3. make waiting time more productive?
+	3. ...make waiting time more productive?
-	4. provide estimated waiting time for customers?
+	4. ...provide estimated waiting time for customers?
-	5. keep track of waiting customers?
+	5. ...keep track of waiting customers?
-	6. manage no showers?
+	6. ...manage no-shows?
-	7. reduce the waiting time?
+	7. ...reduce the waiting time?
-	8. serve foods faster?
+	8. ...serve foods faster?
-	9. prevent customers from going to other restaurants?
+	9. ...prevent customers from going to other restaurants?
-	10. make waiting customers less bored?
+	10. ...make waiting customers less bored?
 	11.
 	12.